 very good.
 Generally, the condition isn’t serious and can be easily treated.

 What Are the Causes and Risk Factors?

-These conditions may be produced by hot weather, lack of hygiene, or
+These conditions may be produced by hot and humid weather, lack of hygiene, or

 - people who are overweight